Chapter 1 : Lucy in the Sky with Diamonds

 He is all smiles and fags, nipping about and fiddling with Quidditch at times.
 She finds comfort in the nonchalance of his life.
 She will keep falling; keep tumbling on her way through life, but he is an anchor.
 He is her anchor.

 Right now, he is stretched out on her couch, his shirt riding up as he puffs out smoke.
-She remembers her dead mother, remembers her lonely dad, allows the thoughts to enter her mind for a limited amount of time.
+She remembers her dead mother, remembers her lonely dad.
+She'll allow the thoughts to enter her mind for a limited amount of time.
 Five seconds.
 Count to five and think of the small county house, how there was no body to bury, how all the mirrors had been shattered in the house.
 Recall the words of love.

 And then move on.